-Information Services Group (ISG) offer a bursary to fund and support learning technologists to become Certified Members of the Association for Learning Technology (CMALT).
+Supporting learning technologists to become Certified Members of the Association for Learning Technology (CMALT).

-The University of Edinburgh is committed to supporting professional development and in the Learning Teaching and Web division of Information Services Group we offer a university wide scheme for the continuing professional development of staff working with learning technology.
-This is by becoming Certified Members of the Association for Learning Technology (CMALT)
+As part of The University of Edinburgh commitment to supporting professional development, the Learning Teaching and Web (LTW) Directorate of Information Services Group (ISG) from 2016 to 2019 offered a university-wide scheme for the continuing professional development of staff working with learning technology.

 - CMALT is certified by peers and once certified you can become a CMALT assessor.